onisimm/licenta-ide/Documentation/Git-Integration.md

 - **Bulk operations** for staging or unstaging all files at once
 - **Visual status indicators** showing staged vs unstaged files
 - **Collapsible sections** for organized file management
+- **Restore functionality** to discard changes and revert files to last committed state

 ### 💾 **Commit Operations**